Better Power Management on GhostBSD with Modern Intel CPUs (8th Gen and Later)

 If you're using GhostBSD on a modern Intel system (8th generation or newer), the default power management setup may leave performance states underutilized and idle power consumption high.

-, as it does not support Intel Speed Shift (HWP).
-Instead, GhostBSD users should use hwpstate_intel
+Avoid using powerd, as it does not support Intel Speed Shift (HWP).
+Instead, GhostBSD users should use hwpstate_intel, configure deep C-states, and adjust idle behavior for better efficiency.

-1. Use hwpstate_intel
+1. Use hwpstate_intel, Not powerd

-Disable powerd
+Disable powerd:

 sudo sysrc powerd_enable=NO